dbstapes/CSC315/README.md

+#CAB Project 12 Readme/Installation Guide

+## Purpose of Project
+The purpose of this project is to combine lots of data provided by Sustainable Jersey and combine it in interesting ways to view the effectiveness of various energy programs across the municipalities in New Jersey.

+## Installation and Usage

 First the user must download the working directory or clone it from GitHub.
-Next, in the terminal, the user must enter the following command to create the database:
+Next, in the terminal, the user must enter the following command to set up their VM with all the necessary software for the program to run:
 ```
-$> createdb cab12
+$> sh vm_setup.sh
 ```
 Next, the user must navigate to the directory where they have stored the repository.